Feel the grace and elegance of the 1800s at Government Buildings, one of the largest wooden office buildings.

 In 1990, in a rather run-down state, the Government Buildings ceased its role as the once proud workplace of public servants.
 Fortunately, the government approved funding for a major restoration project, to be managed by the Department of Conservation, and the official reopening took place in 1996.
 During the restoration, over 500 cubic metres of recycled kauri was sourced for the old-school craftsmen who painstakingly recreated the building's original splendour.

 Today, there is public access to the grounds, which feature gardens containing examples of New Zealand's flora, including many rare species.
 Inside the Government Buildings, visitors may view historical displays and interpretation rooms on the ground floor, and the Cabinet Room on the first floor.
 The remainder of the building is leased to the Victoria University School of Law.
-There is also a Department of Conservation Information Centre, which is open to the public 9am to 4.30pm weekdays and 10am to 3pm Saturdays.
+The building is open to public 9am-5pm Monday to Friday, with tours and special events booked through Heritage New Zealand Pouhere Taonga.